sculyi/sculyi.github.io/index.md

 # Latest News

+- Nov 10 2020, our new paper entitled "**A deep Gaussian process-based flight trajectory prediction approach and its application on conflict detection**" has been accepted for publication in "*Algorithms*".

+- Nov 07 2020, our new paper entitled "**Adaptive volumetric light and atmospheric scattering**" has been accepted for publication in "*Plos One*".

+- Aug 18 2020, our new paper entitled "**GPU-based multi-slice per pass algorithm in interactive volume illumination rendering**" has been accepted for publication in "*Frontiers of Information Technology & Electronic Engineering*".

 - Aug 12 2020, our new paper entitled "**Improving speech recognition models with small samples for air traffic control systems**" has been accepted for publication in "*Neurocomputing*".

 - Aug 9 2020, our new paper entitled "**Real-time traffic incident detection based on a hybrid deep learning model**" has been accepted for publication in "*Transportmetrica A: Transport Science*".